tuesy/photo_feed/README.md

 > wss://mankindforward-photo-feed.herokuapp.com?q=campfire

+By default, the app will return the first 25 results.
+You can return all results by passing a parameter:

+> wss://mankindforward-photo-feed.herokuapp.com?show_all=true

 # Development
 * Fork this repo
 * Create a Heroku app and link it to your github repo